Wade Fishing For Beginners (Gear, Tips, And Safety)

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

 There is nothing quite like wade fishing.
-You’re connected to the water directly, you can feel the current, how warm the water is, how the ground changes underfoot, and lots more.
-Nothing beats it in my eyes and standing on the bank or on a boat, simply doesn’t compare.
+You’re directly connected to the water; you can feel the current, how warm the water is, how the ground changes underfoot, and much more.
+Nothing beats it in my eyes, and standing on the bank or on a boat doesn’t compare.

-But wade fishing doesn’t come without its challenges.
-You might be more connected to the water but you’re also going to have to manage it.
+But Wade fishing doesn’t come without its challenges.
+You might be more connected to the water but will also have to manage it.

-You can step on a stingray on the flats if you’re not careful, slip on a rock in a trout river, and be swept downstream in the currents of a big salmon river.
-Fishing in the water also makes life a little more complex too.
+If you’re not careful, you can step on a stingray on the flats, slip on a rock in a trout river, and be swept downstream in the currents of a big salmon river.
+Fishing in the water also makes life a little more complex.

-Join me as I run through all the things you’ll need to be successful at wade fishing and stay safe while doing so.
+Join me as I run through everything you’ll need to succeed at wade fishing and stay safe while doing so.

 Wade Fishing Environments, Safety, & Tips

-Before we get ins and outs of wading, let’s first think about what environment you’re going to do it in.
+Before we get the ins and outs of wading, let’s first think about what environment you will do it in.

-Once you understand your surroundings, you’re going to be a lot safer while wade fishing and you should start catching more fish because of it too.
+Once you understand your surroundings, you’ll be safer while wade fishing, and you should start catching more fish because of it.
 So where are you going to be wade fishing?

 Wade Fishing Tidal Saltwater Flats

-Tidal saltwater flats in places like Mexico, Belize, the Bahamas, and especially Seychelles are some of the most sought-after fishing destinations on the planet.
-While wading these flats you’ll be looking for fish like permit, bonefish, triggerfish, and GTs in knee-deep water.
+Tidal saltwater flats in places like Belize in Central America, and especially the islands of Seychelles are some of the most sought-after fishing destinations on the planet.
+While wading these flats, you’ll be looking for fish like permit, bonefish, triggerfish, and GTs in knee-deep water.

-It sounds idyllic, and it is when you are walking through crystal clear water looking for these amazing saltwater species to catch but there is a lot that can go wrong.
+Yes, it sounds idyllic, and it is when you are walking through crystal clear water looking for these amazing saltwater species to catch, but a lot can go wrong.

 How To Be Safe

-In these environments, you can walk past a shark and stingrays, and it can happen very often and they can do a lot of damage to your feet if you’re not careful.
-The bottom can also be covered with poisonous shells, sea urchins, and coral which will also do some potential harm to you.
+In these environments, you can walk past a shark and stingrays, which can happen very often.
+They can do a lot of damage to your feet if you’re not careful.
+The bottom can also be covered with poisonous shells, sea urchins, and coral, which will also do some potential harm to you.

 Another thing you need to be aware of when wading on saltwater flats is the tide.
-You can find yourself looking for fish near a reef at low tide, get too focussed, turn around 40 minutes later and there is a mile of water between you and the land or your boat that wasn’t there before.
+You can find yourself looking for fish near a reef at low tide, get too focused, turn around 40 minutes later, and there is a mile of water between you and the land or your boat that wasn’t there before.

-Also, when you’re wading in these tropical environments, it’s very hot and there is no shade.
-You’ll need a hat, buff, a long sleeve PFG shirt, and lots of water to drink in a well-designed water bottle so that you don’t get sunstroke or become overly dehydrated.
+Also, when you’re wading in these tropical environments, it’s very hot, and there is no shade.
+You’ll need a hat, buff, a long-sleeved PFG shirt, and lots of water to drink in a well-designed water bottle so you don’t get sunstroke or become overly dehydrated.

-Always carry a pair of polarized sunglasses and a decent amount of quality sun cream for protection in these situations.
+Always carry a pair of polarized sunglasses to prevent glare and help you sight fish, and also apply quality ECO-friendly sun cream for protection in these hot and sunny situations.

 Tips For Wade Fishing Saltwater Flats

-No matter what species you’re wade fishing for, make sure you’re walking slowly on the flats as the water might be clear but the fish can appear out of nowhere, especially permit.
+No matter what species you’re wade fishing for, make sure you’re walking slowly on the flats as the water might be clear, but the fish can appear out of nowhere, especially permit fish.

-Always pay special attention to the tides as these are going to be what causes the fish to be where they are at that specific point in the tide.
+Always pay special attention to the tides, as these will be what causes the fish to be where they are at that specific point in the tide.
 If you see a permit in a specific spot, write down the tide information, and chances are, it’ll be there again on the next exact same tide!

 Managing your line is also important when wading the flats.
-Since you’re sight fishing, the time between casts can be upwards of 20 minutes which is more than enough time to create a tangle.
-The last thing anyone needs is a tangled line when you want to cast at the fish you have been waiting for all day long.
+Since you’re sight fishing, the time between casts can be upwards of 20 minutes, which is more than enough time to create a tangle.
+The last thing anyone needs is a tangled line when you want to cast at the fish you have been waiting for all day.

 Wade Fishing Trout Rivers

-Trout rivers are another environment where you will find yourself wade fishing and while they are very different from saltwater flats, they can also be tricky.
+Trout rivers are another environment where you will find yourself wade fishing, and while they are very different from saltwater flats, they can also be tricky.
+Walk and wade fishing requires practice, and in a short time, you will gain confidence to fly fish for brown and rainbow trout in the Argentina Patagonia region or on your local stream while fishing in Bluff country, Minnesota.

 Safety

-Every step you take in a trout river is different from the next, make sure you have a firm footing on each move and that you’re not going to fall into a deep hole.
-More than often, you’ll be wearing waders, and waders full of water cause nothing but danger and trouble.
+Every step you take in a trout river differs from the next.
+Ensure you have a firm footing on each move and won’t fall into a deep hole.
+More than not, you’ll be wearing waders, and waders full of water cause nothing but danger and trouble.

 It is highly advisable to take a wading stick or a wading staff.
-These give a much better way of probing your way forwards as you move and also act as a third leg to create a much better balance.
+These give a better way of probing your way forward as you move and act as a third leg to create a much better balance.

-Keep an eye on the flow of the river too, especially if it’s tailwater as when dams and reservoirs release water into rivers it can cause an intense current to arrive out of nowhere.
+Keep an eye on the river’s flow, too, especially if it’s tailwater, as when dams and reservoirs release water into rivers, it can cause an intense current to arrive out of nowhere.

 Also, let’s say you’re trout fishing in Yellowstone National Park.
 It’s a magical place to fish and is one of the most beautiful places I have cast a line in my life.
-But, when you’re wading the rivers in Yellowstone you have to stay alert.
-Huge creatures like bears, moose, and bison drink from the river, and need to be respected.
+But, when you’re wading the rivers in Yellowstone, you have to stay alert.
+Huge creatures like bears, moose, and bison drink from the river and must be respected.

-Think about the environment the river is in, it might not be in Yellowstone but there is always something to be aware of.
-I have also been charged by a herd of cows while fishing a river in Dorset chalk streams that ran through farmland.
-Luckily, I heard them just in time so I could get across to the other side of the river.
+Think about the environment the river is in.
+It might not be in Yellowstone, but there is always something to be aware of.
+I have also been charged by a herd of cows while fishing a river in a Dorset chalk stream that ran through farmland.
+Luckily, I heard them just in time to reach the other side of the river!

 Tips For Wading Trout Rivers

-When wading in a river, or anywhere, in fact, walking quietly so the fish don’t hear you is key to your fishing success.
+Walking quietly so the fish don’t hear you is key to your fishing success when wading in a river or anywhere.
 Another smart way of wade fishing a trout river, which I’m sure you know, is by only moving upstream.

-As you wade up a river, plan a route to all the spots you want to cast to that creates the minimal amount of disturbance possible, while letting you have the right casting angles so as not to get caught in a tree.
-This isn’t easy but even just trying to do it will make a difference.
+As you wade up a river, plan a route to all the spots you want to cast to that creates the minimal amount of disturbance possible while letting you have the right casting angles so as not to get caught in a tree.
+This isn’t easy, but trying to do it will make a difference.

 Wade Fishing Salmon & Steelhead Rivers